Transparency in Coverage

 • I Overpaid for My Premium.
 How Do I Get a Refund?

-In the case of one of the following events, you can recover premium payments you have already made to BCBSIL, also known as recoupment of overpayments.
+In the case of one of the following events, you can recover premium payments you have already made to BCBSIL.
+This is also known as recoupment of overpayments.

 • Through your right to examine the policy.
 You have 30 days after your policy is issued to review it.
 If, for any reason, you are not satisfied with your health care benefits, you may return your policy and your member ID card(s) to BCBSIL.
 This will void your coverage.
 BCBSIL will refund any premium you have paid, as long as you haven't had a claim paid under this policy before the end of the 30 days.